WHAT IS MENOPAUSE?

 Menopause is a natural transition marking the end of reproductive life.

-The menopause usually occurs between the ages of 45 and 55, with the average age being 51.
+Menopause usually occurs between the ages of 45 and 55, with the average age being 51.
 It can occur earlier due to surgery, illness, cancer treatment, or other reasons.
 Most women (95%) experience menopause after the age of 45.
 Historically, women did not live far beyond 50, but, nowadays, due to longer life expectancy, women spend approximately 30% of their lives in an oestrogen-depleted state.
 It is important to recognise that menopause affects all biological women, regardless of race, sexual identity, or social background.

 The timing of menopause can be difficult to determine following hysterectomy, a progesterone containing IUD, endometrial ablation, or women using the combined oral contraceptive pill.